jahid012/event_management_system/README.md

 # Event Management System

 This project allows users to create, manage, and view events, register attendees, and generate event reports.
-It's built with Row PHP, HTML, CSS, and Bootstrap.
+It's built with Pure PHP, HTML, CSS, and Bootstrap.

 **Live URL:** The Live URL is available at `https://chromesurfer.net/`